forcedotcom/cli/releasenotes/sf/README.md

 * NEW: The `sf org display` output now includes the API version of the org at the time you authorized it with the `sf login org` command.
 We cache the value locally, so if Salesforce updates your org to a new release, the API version will be incorrect.
 Re-login to your org to refresh the API version information in the `sf org display` output.
 (GitHub issue [#314](https://github.com/forcedotcom/cli/issues/314), plugin-org PR [#580](https://github.com/salesforcecli/plugin-org/pull/580))

-* NEW: (Zsh only) Use autocomplete on commands that use spaces as separators by installing the [latest `plugin-autocomplete`](https://github.com/oclif/plugin-autocomplete/releases/tag/2.1.0):
+* NEW: Configure autocomplete on Zsh for commands that use spaces as separators by running this command:

     ```bash
     sf autocomplete
     ```
-    Follow the displayed instructions to set it up in your environment.
-Then use the tab key to autocomplete commands as usual.
-But wait, you get these cool features too:
+    Follow the displayed instructions to set up autocomplete in your environment.
+Then use the tab key to autocomplete commands.
+For example, if you type `sf data ` then press TAB, you'll get a list of data commands to chose from.
+You can also autocomplete flags:

-    * Type `--` to get suggestions for flags that define a [known set of options](https://oclif.io/docs/flags).
+    * Type `-` to see suggestions that show both the long and short flag names.
+For example, if you type `sf data query -` then press TAB, zsh displays all the flags for this command, including both short and long names.
+If you type `sf data query --`, then only the long names are shown.
+    * For flags that define a set of valid values, type `--<flagname>` to see the list.
+For example, if you type `sf data query --result-format` then press TAB, zsh suggests the valid options for this flag, which are `human`, `json`, or `csv`.
     * Flags that can be specified multiple times are still suggested, even if you've already used it.
-    * Type `-` to get suggestions of short flag names.

-    If you currently use autocomplete for colon-separated commands, nothing changes in your environment until you explicitly update to the latest `plugin-autocomplete` version.
-If you updated, but want to go back to autocompleting commands that use `:` as a separator, set this environment variable:
+    If you currently use autocomplete for colon-separated commands, nothing changes in your environment until you regenerate the autocomplete cache:

     ```bash
+    sf autocomplete --refresh-cache
+    ```

+    If you regenerated the cache, but then want to go back to autocompleting commands that use `:` as a separator, first set this environment variable:

+    ```bash
     OCLIF_AUTOCOMPLETE_TOPIC_SEPARATOR=colon
     ```

-    Autocomplete away!
+     Then regenerate the autocomplete cache (`sf autocomplete --refresh-cache`).

 * CHANGE: Remember when we added [`plugin-custom-metadata`](#cmdt-community), [`plugin-signups`](#signups), and [`plugin-community`](#cmdt-community) to `sf`?
 We're changing them to just-in-time plugins, because, like packaging, not all of you use these commands regularly.